Generic Name: ranibizumab (ra-ni-BIZ-oo-mab)

 Ranibizumab is used to treat neovascular (wet) age-related macular degeneration (AMD).
 AMD is a disorder of the retina in the eye that causes blurring of vision or blindness.
 Ranibizumab works by changing the amount of blood that gets to the eye.

-ranibizumab is only administered by or under the supervision of your doctor.
+Ranibizumab is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ranibizumab, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to ranibizumab or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of ranibizumab in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ranibizumab in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are receiving ranibizumab, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.